Home Group estate

 Examples of nuisance noise include:

 • Loud music.
-Playing music at a high volume in a residential area late at night
+Playing music at a high volume, including music from vehicles, in a residential area

 • Construction work.
-Noisy construction activities like drilling, hammering, or using heavy machinery during unreasonable hours
+Noisy construction activities like drilling, hammering, or using heavy machinery late at night or early in the morning

 • Parties.
-Hosting loud parties with blaring music and shouting that impacts a person or community
+Hosting loud parties with blaring music and shouting that disturbs the peace

 • Traffic noise.
-Loud engines, honking of horns or sirens disrupting a quiet neighbourhood
+Loud engines, honking of horns or sirens that disrupt a quiet neighbourhood

 We deal with excessive noise within our anti-social behaviour (ASB) process and will manage generic household noise under our neighbourhood management process.

-We would never expect you to chat with a neighbour or handle cases of anti-social behaviour (ASB) if you do not feel safe, or if criminal acts have been carried out.
+We would never expect you to chat with a neighbour or handle cases of anti-social behaviour or nuisance noise if you do not feel safe, or if criminal acts have been carried out.

-In some cases, you might have to report cases of ASB to the police or local authority.
+In some cases, you might have to report issues to the police or local council.

 If you are in immediate danger, phone the police on 999.